IgnatiusHarry/Analysis-of-Trump-s-Tweeting-Behavior-/README.md

 2. Feature Extraction:
 - Created a new column hour to capture the hour of the day each tweet was posted.
 3. Data Filtering:
-- Filtered the dataset to include only tweets posted from an iPhone.
+- Filtered the dataset to include only tweets from an iPhone and Android.
 4. Data Aggregation:
 - Aggregated the iPhone tweets by hour to analyze the frequency of tweets posted at different times of the day.
 5. Data Visualization:
-- Created a line graph to visualize the hourly tweet frequency from an iPhone.
+- I created a line graph to visualize the differences between the hourly tweet frequency on an iPhone and Android.

 **Results**